Twingamerdudes/Lua-For-NEM/README.md

 ## Setup
 First drag the Assembly-CSharp.dll and MoonSharp.Interpreter.dll into (your M:PN folder)/Madness Project Nexus_Data/Managed folder.

-Then in you're custom stuff folder (if you do not have it, then you will need to install NEM, then go back to step 1) create a lua and cutscene's folder.
+Then in you're custom stuff folder (if you do not have it, then you will need to install NEM, then go back to step 1) create a lua, cutscenes, and models folder inside of it.

 Inside your new lua folder, make a folder with you're mod name and then a main.lua file inside that mod folder.